|• Six full weeks|

 Sit in the visitors’ gallery in the House of Lords.
 Watch Prime Minister David Cameron at work on the floor of the House of Commons.
 Meet your classmates for tea at the Law Society.
 Rub shoulders with barristers and solicitors at the Cittie of Yorke, a London pub since 1430 that began primarily serving the legal profession in 1695.The famous Wimbledon tennis championships are held each year during our summer abroad.
 Tickets to early, quarter-final matches are readily available and not very expensive.
 It's easy to get from your residence hall to Wimbledon.

-According to Professor M. R. Franks, who is directing the program, you can do most of these things at Southern University Law Center’s ninth summer abroad, being held at University College London.
+According to Professor M. R. Franks, who is directing the program, you can do most of these things at Southern University Law Center’s twelfth summer abroad, being held at University College London.
 The university’s central location is at the very heart of London, with easy access to all of London's many attractions.

 Classes meet each morning for four days a week, which leaves every afternoon free for studying and exploring London.
 There are three 3½-day weekends and two 4½-day weekends.
 Students can take advantage of Europe's much cheaper airfares (and rail fares) to visit Scotland, Ireland, France, Spain, Italy, Germany or Greece.

-It is anticipated there will be an optional trip to Amsterdam and The Hague to visit the International Court of Justice and the International Criminal Court.
+It is anticipated there may be an optional trip to Amsterdam and The Hague to visit the International Court of Justice and the International Criminal Court.
 All students, regardless of their course selections, are eligible to make the optional trip.

 Tuition does not include meals, books, air fare, residence hall rent, bus or tube fare (including fare to and from destinations in Legal London).
-An estimate for air fare is $1,200.

-Food has not been included in the $6,930 estimated cost, as students would have to eat even if they stayed in the United States.
+Food has not been included in the $8,095 cost, as students would have to eat even if they stayed in the United States.
 A conservative estimate for food is anticipated to be about $1,500.
 (Food in London, like food in New York, costs more than it does in Baton Rouge!)
 No allowance has been made for entertainment, souvenir shopping, transport or weekend trips to Paris, Dublin or Amsterdam.
 Exchange rates fluctuate and prices of air transportation and food are estimates only.
 Exchange rates are not guaranteed.

 Professor Franks points out that this is a once-in-a-lifetime opportunity to spend six full weeks abroad: “After graduation, you will be busy studying for the bar, not seeing the world.
 After that, you’ll have a regular job with two weeks of vacation each summer.
 Getting to know Europe well on one of those two-week vacations is next to impossible.
 (The tour bus driver tells you, ‘Over your left shoulder are the Royal Courts of Justice.’
 And that’s about as close as you’ll get.)
 Of course, you can always wait to see Europe when you retire at age 65.”